-I/O (and Memory Offset) Address:3C2h - Write; 3CCh- ReadDefault:00hAttributes:See Address above

-7 6 5 4 3 2 1 0 VSYNC Polarity HSYNC Polarity Page Select Reserved (0) Clock Select Memory Enable I/O Address
+I/O (and Memory Offset) Address: Default: Attributes: 00h 7 6 5 4 3 2 1 VSYNC HSYNC Page Reserved Clock Select Memory

 Bit Descriptions

 7 CRT VSYNC Polarity.
 This is a legacy function that is used in native VGA modes.
 For most cases, sync polarity will be controlled by the port control bits.
 The VGA settings can be optionally selected for compatibility with the original VGA when used in the VGA native mode.
 Sync polarity was used in VGA to signal the monitor how many lines of active display are being generated.

 0 = Positive Polarity (default).

 1 = Negative Polarity.

 6 CRT HSYNC Polarity.
 This is a legacy function that is used in native VGA modes.
 For most cases, sync polarity will be controlled by the port control bits.
 The VGA settings can be optionally selected for compatibility with the original VGA when used in the VGA native mode.

 0 = Positive Polarity (default).

 1 = Negative Polarity

 5 Page Select.
 In Odd/Even Memory Map Mode 1 (GR6), this bit selects the upper or lower 64 KB page in display memory for CPU access:

 0 = Upper page (default)

 1 = Lower page.

 Selects between two 64KB pages of frame buffer memory during standard VGA odd/even modes (modes 0h through 5h).
 Bit 1 of register GR06 can also program this bit in other modes.
 Note that this bit is would normally set to 1 by the software.

 4 Reserved.
 Read as 0.

 3:2 Clock Select.
 These bits can select the dot clock source for the CRT interface.
 The bits should be used to select the dot clock in standard native VGA modes only.
 When in the centering or upper left corner modes, these bits should be set to have no effect on the clock rate.
 The actual frequencies that these bits select, if they have any affect at all, is programmable through the DPLL registers that default to the standard values used for VGA.

 00 = CLK0, 25.175 MHz (for standard VGA modes with 640 pixel (8-dot) horizontal resolution) (default)

 01 = CLK1, 28.322 MHz. (for standard VGA modes with 720 pixel (9-dot) horizontal resolution)

 10 = Was used to select an external clock (now unused)

 11 = Reserved